-We have over a thousand photos in our collection and hope to see that grow.
-At the moment the website is displaying only half of those.
-Our hope is to have at least one photo of each person, crew and aircraft.
+We display about 3,500 photos on this website and that number continues to grow.
+We do not have a photo for each of our veterans but our hope is to have at least one photo of each person, crew and aircraft.
 If you have any photos of this period that pertain to the 388th, we would be interested in hearing from you.

 provides photos of 388th aircraft (noted for the Square H on the tail).
-Most of the static photos were taken at Knettishall.
-The airborne photos were probably taken on a mission.
+The main aircraft photo groups are nose art, airborne, crash and hardstand.

-provides photos of the men of the 388th.
+provides photos of the men and women of the 388th.
 The photos are generally from the WWII period.
-There were taken at various places

 provides photos of men whom we cannot identify.
 If you can identify any of these men, please let

 Some of the 388th photos stand out.
 In some cases the many copies of these photos in existence indicate a certain popularity.